ipfs-inactive/blog/src/23-2017-q1-update/index.md

 # New IPFS Roadmap Structure for for Q1 in 2017

 The IPFS team are trying out a new format for arranging our work and our roadmap.
-This post covers some of the basic aspects of these changes.
-A longer post will be coming in February.
+This post covers some of the basic aspects of these changes and their motivations.

 Previously we used a loosely organized approach where each team member would set their own goals for a sprint.
 We broke our work up under three headings: js-ipfs, go-ipfs or "Apps on IPFS".
 Now we're moving to a scrum-like structure, where we form teams around targeted, two-week scrum-style Sprints.